-My perspective is informed by my industry experience, my many years teaching and working with students, and by my professional career, which allows for me to understand the changing entertainment landscape, as well as the core ingredients that are needed for a creative individual to succeed.
+Tim McCann is an Associate Professor and Chair of the Directing Department in the School of Filmmaking.
+"My perspective is informed by my industry experience," he says, "my many years teaching and working with students, and by my professional career, which allows me to understand the changing entertainment landscape, as well as the core ingredients that are needed for a creative individual to succeed."

-- Winner - Merchant Ivory Award – Telluride Film Festival
+- Merchant Ivory Award – Telluride Film Festival

-- Winner - Media Award – American College of Neuropsychopharmacology (ACNP)
+- Media Award – American College of Neuropsychopharmacology (ACNP)

-- Finalist - Independent Feature Project – SPIRIT Awards
+- Finalist, Independent Feature Project – SPIRIT Awards

-The Directors Guild of America
+- The Directors Guild of America

 BFA FilmState University of New York at Purchase